-100 Introduction to Engineering 3 Credit Hours 3 Billable Contact Hours & Technology Prerequisite: RDG 090 or qualifying scores on accepted placement tests
+100 Introduction to Engineering 3 Credit Hours 3 Billable Contact Hours & Technology Prerequisite: RDG 090 or qualifying scores on accepted placement tests or high school algebra.

-This course introduces the field of engineering and technology.
+This course introduces the field of engineering technology.
 Concepts related to the engineering profession are presented, including economics, ethics, research, problem solving, communication and typical engineering problems.
-A major component of this course includes presentation of mathematic and scientific tools that have utility in future engineering courses and the engineering career, including computer software.
-Historic examples are used throughout the course to demonstrate the typical problems that were successfully solved, as well as engineering failures, and the impact of technology on society.
+A major component of the course includes presentation of mathematic and scientific tools that have utility in future engineering courses and the engineering career, including computer software.
+Historic examples are used throughout the course to demonstrate typical problems that were solved, engineering failures and the impact of technology on society.
 Students are encouraged to communicate and collaborate with each other on problems.
 Group work is required, as well as participation in the course's discussion forum.
 The end goal of the course is to give the student a feel for the engineering experience.

-170 Introduction to Parametric 3 Credit Hours CAD/CATIA 6 Billable Contact Hours
+170 Introduction to Parametric 3 Credit Hours CAD/CATIA 6 Billable Contact Hours Procequisite: MDTC 160 or equivalent CAD experience

-Prerequisite: MDTC 121 or MDTC 160
+Prerequisite: MDTC 160 or equivalent CAD experience